StackExchange/stack-blog/_posts/2016-02-18-The-Stack-Overflow-Interviewing-Process.markdown

 We don’t do “maybe” – that’s not good for us or the candidate.
 If the interviewer is on the fence, that’s a No Hire.

-We would prefer to risk losing a good candidate than to hire the wrong person.
+We would prefer to risk losing a good candidate rather than hire the wrong person.

 ### Mitigating subjectivity